kexul/crop-pdf/README.md

-# pdf tools
+# PDF tool
- Small pyqt application to crop the margins or compress the pdf.
+ Small pyqt application to crop the margins and compress the pdf.

 # Usage
 ## Crop PDF